p3titpoe/adminventures/nextcloud/nextcloud_from_scratch.md

 ❗This guide ***does NOT aim*** at being the perfect installation, nor being **a guide** itself!

-❗It ***does aim*** at being a checklist to build Nextcloud from scratch on a server for people that are knowledgable in linux.
+❗It ***does aim*** at being a checklist to build Nextcloud from scratch on a server for people that are knowledgable in linux.\n
 (And maybe want that extra thrill :neutral_face:)

 The set up you end up will pass the Nextcloud Security Check.